 As with any surgery, complications may occur.
 Potential risks of a heart transplant may include:

-The new heart may be rejected by your body's immune system.
+Your body's immune system may reject the new heart.
 Rejection is your body's normal reaction to a foreign object or tissue.
 When you get a new heart, your immune system reacts to what it sees as a foreign threat and attacks the new organ.
 To allow the transplanted organ to survive in a new body, you will need to take medicines.
 The medicines will trick the immune system into accepting the transplant and keep it from attacking it.